Breaking News | Coronavirus: WHO says two billion vaccine doses secured

 COVAX is part of the Access to COVID-19 Tools Accelerator (ACT Accelerator), a comprehensive plan to defeat the virus using diagnostics, therapeutics and vaccines.

-On Tuesday, Dr. Tedros’ senior advisor, Bruce Aylward, called ACT Accelerator “the best deal in town”, saying that its $28 billion price tag would be repaid in full almost overnight because of the immediate economic uplift expected if the disease is tamed.
+On Tuesday, Mr Ghebreyesus’ senior advisor, Bruce Aylward, called ACT Accelerator “the best deal in town”, saying that its $28 billion price tag would be repaid in full almost overnight because of the immediate economic uplift expected if the disease is tamed.

-Dr. Tedros, who took over leadership of the WHO in 2017 on a promise to promote universal health coverage, said the vaccine must not be reserved only for a lucky few.
+Mr Ghebreyesus, who took over leadership of the WHO in 2017, on a promise to promote universal health coverage, said the vaccine must not be reserved only for a lucky few.

 “Images of people receiving vaccines are giving us hope, but it must be hope for all not hope for some.
 For most of the past year, we have been talking to world leaders and vaccine developers to ensure that when his vaccines were available, they were available equitably to all countries.”